Documentation for Administrators

 4. Locate Focus Transfers.

-6. Select the View and Edit check boxes to allow profile users to view and approve or deny student transfers.
+Immunizations: Select the Edit check box to allow the profile users to view and import vaccination compliance and health status fields.

 Profiles